codeborne/klite/README.md

 Jitpack builds requested versions on the fly, so it is also good if you want to fork Klite and customize for your own needs - you will still be able to add your fork as a Maven/Gradle dependency in your apps.

+But pull-requests are welcome if you want to improve something for everybody!